Post Banner Image

 By Peter Vanden Bos

 For much of the 20th century, Pan American World Airways — better known as Pan Am — was synonymous with intercontinental travel.
-As the unofficial flag carrier of the United States, Pan Am jumbo jets could be seen at airports across the world, and to many, the airline represented a more glamorous age of aviation.
-The trailblazing carrier ceased operations in 1991, but if you thought the Pan Am brand was long gone, think again: The airline recently announced its return to the skies in 2025 with a special 12-day trip around the world.
-Here are all the details.
+As the unofficial flag carrier of the United States, Pan Am flew its jumbo jets to airports across the world, and to many, the airline represented a more glamorous age of aviation.
+The trailblazing carrier ceased operations in 1991, but if you thought the Pan Am brand was long gone, think again.
+After making a splashy return to the skies in 2025 with a special 12-day trip around the world, the brand’s new owners have announced additional expeditions for 2027.

 An Iconic Brand